 - TOAST IT: One of my favourite things about this waffle recipe is that you can prepare it ahead and simply pop the waffles in a toaster whenever hunger strikes again.

 I love baking a batch of 10 fresh waffles, then storing them in an airtight container and simply toasting them whenever I want a snack.
-Easy, customisable and entirely homemade!
+It’s easy, customisable and entirely homemade!

 Waffle But Make It Healthy